SM Prime eyes growth with dollar bonds

 “A USD-denominated benchmark-sized Regulation S offering of 5-year senior notes (the ‘Notes’) by SMPHI SG Holdings Pte.
 Ltd. (the ‘Issuer’) guaranteed by SMPH may follow, subject to market conditions,” the company said.

-The issuance will be drawn from SM Prime's SG Holdings’ $3-billion Euro Medium Term Note Programme.
+The issuance will be drawn from SM Prime’s SG Holdings’ $3-billion Euro Medium Term Note Program.

 Legal advisers of the issuer and guarantor are SyCip Salazar Hernandez & Gatmaitan for Philippine law and Latham & Watkins LLP for English law.